Alagnak River: Course

 It begins as the outflow of Kukaklek Lake in Katmai National Park and Preserve and meets the sea at Bristol Bay.
 The beginning of the river lies in the Aleutian Range.
 The first six miles of the river run slowly through the tundra.
 Vegetation along the upper part of the river consists mostly of spruce.
 Afterwards, the valley becomes much narrower with near-vertical rock faces.
 Miles 7–14 run through a narrow canyon at around 7.5 mph.
 The Nonvianuk River runs into the Alagnak at around mile 20.
 To the west, the river meanders over the Alaska Peninsula before flowing into the Kvichak River, which itself flows into Bristol Bay.

 Flora and fauna

 Due to the large numbers of salmon, there is a significant bear population in the summer and fall, including both grizzly and black bears.
 The majority of the catchment area is a winter habitat for Alaskan caribou.
-Moose are also to be found during the entire year.
-Along the river, beaver, foxes, wolverines, mink, and otter are all found as well occasional wolf.
+Alaska moose are also to be found during the entire year.
+Along the river, North American beaver, red foxes, wolverines, American mink, and otter are all found as well occasional Interior Alaskan wolf.
 In the water, there are several varieties of salmon, including sockeye salmon, pink salmon, chum salmon, king salmon, and silver salmon.
 There are also rainbow trout, char, Arctic grayling, and northern pike.
 Along the river there is also eclectic vegetation including spruces, willows and various types of berries.